 Key findings over the last 30 years have included:

-Using information collected from the Raine Study participants, researchers found that childhood intelligence is determined by many genes.
-The Raine Study data contributed to larger studies that discovered new genes related to human height, reading and language abilities, middle ear infection and others.
-Researchers also found a new gene related to the onset of puberty in boys, and that the age of puberty in girls is influenced by which parent their genes come from.
-Additionally, researcher found that DNA methylation (a mechanism that can change the activity of a DNA segment without changing its sequence) has long-term effects on body size and the distribution of fat, muscle and bone in the body.
+Using information collected from the Raine Study participants, researchers found that genetics and epigenetics play a crucial role in determining various characteristics and abilities including birth weight, childhood and adulthood height and weight, the risk of obesity and its related disease in adulthood, childhood intelligence, reading and language abilities, the timing of onset of puberty in boys and girls, middle ear infection and others.
+Potential has also been discovered to identify a subset of the population at risk for developing disease (based on genetics), allowing clinicians to provide targeted treatment for the best possible treatment outcome.
+Additionally, researchers found that DNA methylation (a mechanism that can change the activity of a DNA segment without changing its sequence) has long-term effects on body size and the distribution of fat, muscle and bone in the body.

 - Childhood intelligence is determined by many genes.
 Benyamin B, Pourcain Bst, Davis OS, Davies G, Hansell NK, Brion M-JA, Kirkpatrick RM, et al. Childhood Intelligence Is Heritable, Highly Polygenic and Associated with FNBP1L.
 Molecular Psychiatry.
 2014;19(2): 253-8.